dantefromdevilmaycry/The-Fabulous-Five/content/Events/The Animancy Protests.md

 [[Nya Lotep]], [[Kaelos]], [[Bachoven]], and [[Callisto]] intimately understand that [[Jagged Remedy]], and [[The Leaden Key]] at large are directly responsible for inciting violence at the protest in this instance.

-The present situation, as of [[Session 7]] sees the Sanitorium having taken extensive structural damage from Alchemist fire, and still burning.
+The present situation, as of [[Session 7]] sees the Sanitarium having taken extensive structural damage from Alchemist fire, and still burning.